This post was updated on February 16th, 2021

 Take the satiety hormone cholecystokinin (CCK) for example.
 Our bodies produce this “fullness hormone” when we eat protein (Foltz et al. 20086) and fat (McLaughlin et al. 19987).
 This then has the effect of reducing our food intake (Perry and Wang 20128) and decreasing our sugar and carbohydrate cravings.

 Having the opposite effect as CCK, the hormone ghrelin tells your brain when it’s time to eat.
-The less ghrelin in your system, the less you feel like eating and protein happens to be one of the best ways to suppress this hormone (Blom et al. 20069; Lejeune et al. 200610; Gannon et al. 201111).
+The less ghrelin in your system, the less you feel like eating, and protein happens to be one of the best ways to suppress this hormone (Blom et al. 20069; Gannon et al. 201111).

 If you’ve considered appetite suppressants, you won’t find anything better than barbequed pork-chops!

 There are many other important hormones like Peptide YY and GLP-1 that respond well to the consumption of meat.
-But if carb-cravings are a particular issue for you, then this is a good indication that you’re not getting enough dietary protein (White et al. 199412).
+But if carb-cravings are a particular issue for you, then this may indicate that you’re not getting enough dietary protein (White et al. 199412).

 My advice for buying meat, fish and eggs is to get the best quality you can afford.
 I don’t mean buying fancy cuts, as the fattiest, chewiest pieces are just as good nutritionally.
 What I’m talking about is grass fed beef, pastured eggs, seafood and wild caught fish.